That Marketing Buddy

 Instapage only makes sense if you're an enterprise or agency with specific needs for advanced personalization, detailed heatmap analytics, or complex multi-variant testing.
 Its higher price point is justified only if you'll actually use these advanced features.

 For straightforward landing page creation and lead generation, Leadpages delivers better bang for your buck while still providing professional results.
+If neither Instapage nor Leadpages feels like exactly what you need, browse my best sales funnel software roundup for a wider look at the market.

 Instapage